-Marking criteria will be provided as part of your submission template.
-Please ensure you read it before attempting the assignment.
+Marking criteria will be included in the assessment submission template provided for this assessment.
+Please ensure you read them before attempting the assignment.

-You will be assessed on your responses regarding technical details, accuracy, and clarity for the given contexts.
+You will be assessed on your responses based on the technical details, accuracy, and clarity for the given contexts.